sen2vm/sen2vm-core/README.md

 For this, as Sen2VM uses SXGEO (OREKIT/RUGGED), a GEOID and a DEM shall be used.
 So, path of both shall be provided in input (cf §[2.1 Configuration file](#21-configuration-file)).

 ##### 2.1.3.1 DEM
-The expected format for the DEM is:
+Access to the DEM is provided via a path to a folder containing the dataset.
- * link to a folder containing the DEM
+The DEM must meet the following requirements:
- * The DEM shall be split into files or folders (dynamically read) per square degrees
+ * it should be split into files or folders (dynamically read) per square degrees,
- * each DEM file (per square degree) shall be readable by gdal
+ * each DEM file (per square degree) shall be readable by gdal.

  Examples of DEM structures can be found in [/src/test/resources/DEM/](/src/test/resources/DEM)

 ##### 2.1.3.2 GEOID
 The GEOID shall be readable by gdal.
-On example of GEOID is available at [S2__OPER_DEM_GEOIDF_MPC__20200112T130120_S20190507T000000.gtx](/src/test/resources/DEM_GEOID/S2__OPER_DEM_GEOIDF_MPC__20200112T130120_S20190507T000000.gtx)
+One example of GEOID is available at [S2__OPER_DEM_GEOIDF_MPC__20200112T130120_S20190507T000000.gtx](/src/test/resources/DEM_GEOID/S2__OPER_DEM_GEOIDF_MPC__20200112T130120_S20190507T000000.gtx)

 #### 2.1.4 IERS
 The IERS represents the ["International Earth Rotation and Reference Systems"](https://www.iers.org/IERS/EN/Home/home_node.html).
-It is important to have a valid and precise one to have a precise geolocation.
-During operation processing, IERS information are integrated in the L1B metadata datastrip, hence IERS information are available in the L1B product used in input, in the field _Level-1B_DataStrip_ID/Auxiliary_Data_Info/IERS_Bulletin_ as illustrated below:
+It is important to have a valid and precise one to get a precise geolocation.
+During operational processing of the Sentinel-2 data, IERS information are integrated in the L1B metadata datastrip, hence IERS information are available in the L1B product used in input, in the field _Level-1B_DataStrip_ID/Auxiliary_Data_Info/IERS_Bulletin_ as illustrated below:

 ![IERS information in L1B Datastrip metadata](/assets/images/README_IERSInformationInL1BDatastripMetadata.png "IERS information in L1B Datastrip metadata.")

-IERS bulletins are used seamlessly with OREKIT, leading in very precise EOPhandling.
-However, the IERS available in the L1B Datastrip metadata is not in the right format, hence EOP (Earth Orientation Parameters) entries are initialized directly with the information, as “custom EOP”, skipping the IERS bulletins reader parts.
+IERS bulletins are used seamlessly with OREKIT, leading in very precise EOP (Earth Orientation Parameters) handling.
+However, the IERS available in the L1B Datastrip metadata is not in the right format, hence EOP entries are initialized directly with the information, as “custom EOP”, skipping the IERS bulletins reader parts.

 However, a very slight (neglectable) difference will be observed in geolocation compared to operational processing which uses the full IERS bulletin for its ortho-rectification process.